cose-wg/HPKE/draft-ietf-cose-hpke.md

 ## Two Layer {#two-layer-example}

-An example of the COSE_Encrypt structure using the HPKE scheme is shown in {{hpke-example}}.
+An example of the COSE_Encrypt structure using the HPKE scheme is shown in {{hpke-example-two}}.
 Line breaks and comments have been inserted for better readability.
 It uses the following algorithm
 combination: